Skip to content

 • API-equivalent cost in USD — real cost per session computed from the transcript using the live Anthropic rate card, per-model (Opus 4.7 at $5/$25 in/out, Opus 4.1 at $15/$75, Sonnet at $3/$15, Haiku at $1/$5, plus separate cache-read and 5-min/1-hour cache-write tiers).
 Retried turns are de-duplicated by message.id; subagents on different models are counted automatically with their own rate.
 Sidebar shows opus · $55.25 · 364 turns; tooltip shows per-model breakdown and the raw token totals

-• Context-window gauge — the 31% ctx suffix appears next to every Claude-active session so you know how much of the context window is used.
+• Context-window gauge (v0.11 fix) — the 31% ctx suffix appears next to every Claude-active session.
 Crosses terminalSessions.contextWarnPct (default 0.8) → ⚠ 87% ctx.
-Limit is auto-detected per session (1M if any turn exceeded 200k, else 200k).
+Limit is auto-detected per session: Opus/Sonnet 4.5+ default to 1M-context, older models to 200k; if any single turn exceeds 200k we pin the limit to 1M.
 Subagent turns are excluded because they have their own context

 • Nested detail rows — under each active session, rows show last user message, last Claude reply, model/cost/turns, current tool with its input (e.g. Bash: "npm run build"); configurable auto | always | off